 Expected closing costs

-There are certain typical expenses linked to closing the sale of a house.
-These expenses are commonly divided between the buyer and seller, as instructed in the sales contract.
-Many are customary, but there are nuances to each, so you'll want a real estate expert in Florida to help guide you through your transaction.
+There are certain normal costs linked to closing the sale of a house.
+These expenses are usually split between the buyer and seller, as noted in the sales contract.
+Many are universal, but there are nuances to each, so you'll want a real estate expert in Florida to help guide you through the process.

 • Points (optional)